WillWatkins/Sportaneous/README.md

 ## Chat

 - Once users are approved by you, discuss the event details in the event chatroom
-- Send and Receive messages in real time
+- Send and receive messages in real-time
 - Sent a typo?
 You have the option to delete your own messages

 <img src="./gifs/chat.gif" width="30%" height="30%"/>